AlexJuarez/btc-market-open/README.md

 To reset the postgres db run `./scripts/db-run-down.sh`

+### Check dependencies

+To check if all dependencies are up to date run lein ancient - https://github.com/xsc/lein-ancient

 ## Prerequisites

 You will need [Leiningen][1] 2.0 or above installed.
 You need [Postgresql][2] 9.1.10